AStrange12/Hacktopia-Salary-Guider/DEPLOY.md

     ```bash
     firebase login
     ```
 4.  **Environment Variables**: Create a `.env.local` file in the root of your project by copying `.env.example`.
-Fill in the values from your Firebase project's settings.
+Fill in the values from your Firebase project's settings (Go to Project Settings > General > Your apps > Firebase SDK snippet > Config).

 ## Step-by-Step Deployment